ZentodID/udeanXD/README.md

 **UdeanXD/UdeanXD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Naik Rank SS Tanpa Char EX
+- 🌱 I’m currently learning How to be a good person
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: Saia Wibu
+- ⚡ Fun fact: ...
 -->